Negatrin/Mutlimodal_tb_detection/README.md

 This project focuses on applying machine learning models to medical data, particularly for classifying diseases like Tuberculosis using Chest X-ray images and symptom data.
 The project is divided into three phases:

 1. **Baseline Model**: Implementation using DenseNet for Tuberculosis classification.
-2. **First Improvement**: Integration of Efficient ViT with Grad-CAM for better explainability and classification accuracy.
+2. **First Improvement**: Integration of Efficient ViT with Grad-CAM for better explainability and classification accuracy, and inclusion of SHAP for feature importance analysis on the Symptoms Dataset.
-3. **Final Improvement**: Combining multiple datasets and evaluating model performances.
+3. **Final Improvement**: Combining feature vectors from Efficient ViT and Symptoms Score Dataset, and passing them through an MLP for the final classification score.

 ---

 ## Motivation

 The motivation behind this project is to leverage advancements in deep learning for disease prediction.
-By using Grad-CAM visualizations, the project aims to improve not only the accuracy but also the interpretability of predictions, enhancing trust in the system.
+By using **Grad-CAM** visualizations for interpretability and **SHAP** for feature importance analysis, the project aims to improve not only the accuracy but also the transparency and trust in the system's predictions, particularly in a medical context.

 ---